 Northamptonshire has very close links with Oxfordshire at a whole number of different local government levels.
 Can the Minister reassure me that this crisis in Northamptonshire will not affect the deals that Northamptonshire has with Oxfordshire and the people of Oxfordshire?

 My hon.
 Friend, as a former councillor himself, will be very familiar with these issues.
-Obviously the details of individual contracts will be a matter for the individual officer concerned, but nothing in the inspection process itself should change any of those contracts as of today.
+Obviously, the details of individual contracts will be a matter for the individual officer concerned, but nothing in the inspection process itself should change any of those contracts as of today.

 The Minister boasts of a settlement given to local government.
 Northamptonshire’s accounts show that in the next five years it will owe £240 million to private finance initiative schemes, of which £77 million is interest alone, paid to shareholders.
-Does he therefore agree that it is time for a windfall tax on the excessive profits of these companies so that we can put the money where it is needed—in our public services, not in the pockets of these legal loan sharks?
+Does he therefore agree that it is time for a windfall tax on the excessive profits of these companies, so that we can put the money where it is needed—in our public services, not in the pockets of these legal loan sharks?

 The hon.
 Lady talks about funding for Northamptonshire.
 Let me tell the House the numbers.
 Northamptonshire will be receiving a £30 million increase in core spending power for the forthcoming year.
 That represents an over-3% increase in its total budget, comparing favourably with the national average of 1.5%.
 On top of that, Northamptonshire will have access to its business rates retention, which on its current trajectory will include another £4 million of additional resources available.

 Since 2010, there have been multiple requests from Liverpool’s leader and MPs inviting Ministers to come and look at our local authority finances.
-We have even sent train tickets to a previous Secretary of State which have gone to waste.
+We have even sent train tickets to a previous Secretary of State that have gone to waste.
 Will the Minister now accept the request and come to see for himself the severe financial strain that Liverpool is experiencing, along with many other councils across the country?

 In particular, Northamptonshire.